umccr/sk-explore/tmb-report/tmb.md

 Tumour mutational burden (TMB) "measures the quantity of mutations found in a tumor" (https://www.focr.org/tmb).
 Also, it is defined as "a quantitative measure of the total number of mutations per coding area of a tumor genome." (https://www.genengnews.com/gen-exclusives/the-promise-of-tumor-mutational-burden-for-cancer-immunotherapy/77900833).
 This type of biomarker is currently under study to evaluate whether it may help predict the likelihood a patient's response to immunotherapy in a range of advanced cancers.

-As multiple definitions indicate, currently, there is a lack of standardization for TMB calculation and reporting.
-However, it is imperative to use this information to further inform clinically-meaningful results, which will support informed decision-making for patients.
+Tumors that have higher levels of TMB are believed to express more neoantigens – a type of cancer-specific antigen – that may allow for a more robust immune response and therefore a more durable response to immunotherapy.

 Required packages